9 Smart Ways to Attract App Users and Boost Downloads

 If you have a corporate website, make a separate page for your app and an unobtrusive banner that leads to the page in the footer or side areas.

-For example, our client Aspiration created a page for its mobile app on its main website.
+For example, GreenFi, a climate-focused financial platform, created a dedicated page for its mobile app on its main website.
 The landing page shows the advantages of the app and briefly explains how to use it.

 It’s important to avoid making the site or page too long or complicated; your goal is to lead the user to the app store.
 Don’t forget to add a download link on your mobile website, as its visitors are the target audience for your app.